About the Maine Bird Atlas

 Why a Maine Bird Atlas?

-Maine conducted its first breeding bird atlas between 1978 and 1983.
+Maine conducted its first breeding bird atlas between 1978 and 1983 (PDF).
 With the conclusion of the first atlas 33 years ago and the lack of any state-wide assessment of wintering birds, our comprehensive understanding of bird diversity and distribution in the state is now dated.
 To address the mission of the Maine Department of Inland Fisheries and Wildlife to preserve protect and enhance wildlife populations for use and enjoyment by current and future generations, the need exists to improve our understanding of the abundance and distribution of Maine's birds.
 Data collected as part of this project will provide a comprehensive understanding of the distribution and use of resources by Maine's birds and will be invaluable in guiding future species status assessments, priority species' needs, and identifying and conserving high value wildlife habitats.